abdelh17/SmartClassAIssistant/README.md

 ```
 git clone https://github.com/abdelh17/SmartClassAIssistant.git
 ```
-2. In the root, execute the following commands in a terminal:
+2. In the root, execute the following commands in a terminal to create a virtual environment:
 ```bash
 cd code
 python -m venv venv